lava-nc/lava-dl/README.md

 In general ANN-SNN conversion methods for rate based SNN result in high latency of the network during inference.
 This is because the rate interpretation of a spiking neuron using ReLU acitvation unit breaks down for short inference times.
 As a result, the network requires many time steps per sample to achieve adequate inference results.

 `lava.lib.dl.bootstrap` enables rapid training of rate based SNNs by translating them to an equivalent dynamic ANN representation which leads to SNN performance close to the equivalent ANN and low latency inference.
-More details [here:TODO](link).
+More details [here](https://github.com/lava-nc/lava-dl/blob/main/src/lava/lib/dl/bootstrap/README.md).
 It also supports _hybrid training_ with a mixed ANN-SNN network to minimize the ANN to SNN performance gap.
 This method is independent of the SNN model being used.

 It has similar API as `lava.lib.dl.slayer` and supports exporting trained models using the platform independent __hdf5 network exchange__ format.